The Royal Collection saw its retail sales jump to £21.7 million in 2018/2019 – an increase of £3.5 million from £18.2 million the year before.

 The report said: “Merchandise celebrating royal events drove record sales on site and online.”

-It added: “Commemorative ranges of china were produced to mark the birth of His Royal Highness Prince Louis of Cambridge, the weddings of Their Royal Highnesses The Duke and Duchess of Sussex, and of Her Royal Highness Princess Eugenie of York and Mr Jack Brooksbank, and the 70th birthday of His Royal Highness The Prince of Wales.”
+It added: “Commemorative ranges of china were produced to of His Royal Highness Prince Louis of Cambridge, the weddings of Their Royal Highnesses The Duke and Duchess of Sussex, and of Her Royal Highness Princess Eugenie of York and Mr Jack Brooksbank, and the 70th birthday of His Royal Highness The Prince of Wales.”

 Royal Collection shops and its online site also launched two new collaborations – a range of silk pyjamas, eye masks and scarves by the designer and illustrator Karen Mabon featuring corgis and crowns, plus a collection of jewellery by Vicki Sarge, inspired by pieces worn by the Queen.

 The Queen’s official residences also enjoyed a record 3.3 million visitors in the last financial year, compared to 2.96 million the year before.

 Admissions income including Gift Aid rose by £7.5 million from £40.8 million to £48.3 million.

 Tim Knox, the new director of the Royal Collection Trust, wrote: “It is with great pleasure and pride that I look back on the past 12 months, a year in which we welcomed a record number of visitors to the palaces, achieved the highest-ever level of retail sales and staged an unprecedented 22 exhibitions around the UK.”